olneykimberly/Intro_scRNAseq/03_cellranger/README.md

   cellranger mkref --genome=cellranger_genomeDir --fasta=Sus_scrofa.Sscrofa11.1.dna.toplevel.fa --genes=Sscrofa11.1.104.filteredCellranger.gtf
   ```
 ## 4. Cellranger count
 - Below is the usage for cellranger count.
-Keep in mind we have two samples so you will have to create two separate scripts.
-You could submit it all on one script but each sample take 5 hours.
-So we will submit these jobs in parallel to avoid taking 10 hours!
+	- Keep in mind we have two samples so you will have to create two separate scripts.
+	- You could submit it all on one script but each sample take 5 hours.
+	- So we will submit these two jobs in parallel to avoid taking 10 hours!

+- Remember
+	- create a header
+	- source your .bash_profile (so the cluster knows the path to cellranger)
+	- cd into the folder you want to be in or provide the absolute path to all folders/files
   ```
   # run cellranger count on a single sample
   cellranger count --id=sample_id --sample=sample_id --fastqs=/path/to/data/folder --transcriptome=/path/to/genomeDir --localcores=16 --localmem=50